openzipkin/zipkin-aws/sender-kinesis/README.md

 The message's binary data includes a list of spans.
 Supported encodings are the same as the http [POST /spans](http://zipkin.io/zipkin-api/#/paths/%252Fspans) body.

-Encoding defaults to thrift, but can be overridden to use json instead.
+Encoding defaults to json, but can be overridden to PROTO3 if required.

 Note: Span encoding happens before Kinesis Base64 data encoding.
 For example, if you look at a raw `PutRecord` request, the `Data` field